EstebanMqz/Git-Basic-Commands/README.md

 ### Contributions without permissions:

-*Note:* It is better to fork a repository before cloning it due to [copyrights](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository) when the *user is NOT declared as contributor*.
+*Note:* It is better to fork a repository before cloning it due to [copyrights](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository) when the *user is NOT declared as a contributor*.

 <br />